 - Pick your Mom (or Dad) Bag Wisely

 During my hunt for a reliable bag, I couldn’t believe how many brands decided to omit external pockets designed to hold water bottles.
 I’ve learned to keep my electronics and expensive camera lenses far away from liquids, and have found a solution in sticking with diaper bags.
-All of our favorite bags (find great tips on finding the perfect diaper bag here!) are super stylish and modern and in no way scream baby bag!
-And best of all, they offer, secure places to store large water bottles, stash away valuables, and even tuck in camera lenses.
-We need solid compartments galore with comfort and functionality.
+I think it’s helpful to look for a bag or backpack that offers secure places to water bottles, stash away valuables, and even tuck in camera lenses (away from everything else!).
+I like having solid compartments galore with comfort and functionality.
 I’ve also often gone for neutral colors so my husband can carry the bag when needed.

 - Print and Color Code Calendars

 As much as we try to rely on digital calendars, there is nothing like having a clear and concise calendar in a visible spot to keep the entire family informed.
 On our recent trip, I was required to be in different places than my husband and kids on most days.
 A color-coded calendar allowed the kids and my husband to see exactly what was expected of me, and where they’d find pockets of free time along with scheduled family events.

 When a nine-day trip required two hotel changes and a switch to a cruise line, our packing game left something to be desired.
 I did, however, pick up an assortment of clear travel pouches from a local discount store.
 Having things visibly organized helped a ton!
 From medications, make-up, electronic chargers, my daughter’s hair accessories, to sunblock and more – not having to search for things saved time while on vacation.

 - Plan For the Last Day